deemount/gobpmnHash/README.md

-# gobpmnReflection
+# gobpmnHash

-A tool to reflect go code and build a process in Business Process Model Notation
+A tool for creating and distributing hash values to the reflected elements in a business process model created in Go

 **Note:** This repository is under construction